An Introduction to Word Embeddings

 As a light-hearted example, one research group used word2vec to help them determine whether a fact is surprising or not, so that they could automatically generate trivia facts.

 These algorithms seek to improve on word2vec — they also look at texts through different units: characters, subwords, words, phrases, sentences, documents, and perhaps even units of thought.
-As a result, they allows us to think about not just word similarity, but also sentence similarity and document similarity—like this paper did (Kusner 2015):
+As a result, they allow us to think about not just word similarity, but also sentence similarity and document similarity—like this paper did (Kusner 2015):

 Word embeddings transform human language meaningfully into a form conducive to numerical analysis.
 In doing so, they allow computers to explore the wealth of knowledge encoded implicitly into our own ways of speaking.
 We’ve barely scratched the surface of that potential.

 Any individual programmer or scholar can use these tools and contribute new knowledge.
 Many areas of research and industry that could benefit from NLP have yet to be explored.
 Word embeddings and neural language models are powerful techniques.
 But perhaps the most powerful aspect of machine learning is its collaborative culture.
-Many, if not most, of the state-of-the-art methods are open-source, along with their accompanying research.
+Many, if not most, of the state-of-the-art methods, are open-source, along with their accompanying research.

 So, it’s there, if we want to take advantage.
 Now, the main obstacle is just ourselves.
 And…maybe an expensive GPU.